A Dynamic Near-Optimal Algorithm for Online Linear Programming: One-time Learning Algorithm

-Then, using the Hoeffding-Bernstein's Inequality, in a manner similar to the proof of Lemma \ref{lem:one-time-constraints}, we can show that (the proof is given in Appendix \ref{app:deviation-inequality1}.) given the lower bound on $B$, with probability at least $1-\epsilon$:
+Then, using the Hoeffding-Bernstein's Inequality for sampling without replacement, in a manner similar to the proof of Lemma \ref{lem:one-time-constraints}, we can show that (the detailed proof is given in Appendix \ref{app:deviation-inequality1}) given the lower bound on $B$, with probability at least $1-\epsilon$, for all $i$ such that $\hat{p}_i > 0$: